jasperwelgemoed/jasperwelgemoed.github.io/_projects/05_BachelorProject/index.md

 ---

 ## Aim of the project
 The aim of this project is to develop a small-scale, low-budget agricultural tool-switching mechanism compatible with the Mirte Master robot, specifically optimized for greenhouse conditions.
-The goal is to enable the robot to switch between different tools autonomously, addressing challenges such as precision limitations, moisture and dirt resistance, and cost-efficiency, ultimately improving the robot’s functionality for owners of smaller greenhouses.
+The goal is to enable the robot to switch between different tools autonomously, addressing challenges such as precision limitations, moisture and dirt resistance, and cost-efficiency, ultimately improving the Mirte Master robot’s functionality for owners of smaller greenhouses and with that the working conditions of the greenhouse workers.

 ## Method